-Comment While there are a number of non-residential uses in the area, there is a lack of rental accommodates.
-There are a lack of rental accommodations across the City but given that this area is within a ten minute walk to a Rapid Transit Station, bus routes along major arterial roads, and a ten minute walk to a shopping centre and employment opportunities, this node of Bank Street is a prime location for a denser mixed-use building that features animated mainstreet uses along with the provision of needed residential accomodations.
+Comment While there are a number of non-residential uses in the area, there is a lack of rental accommodations.
+There are a lack of rental accommodations across the City but given that this area is within an eight minute walk to a Rapid Transit Station, bus routes along major arterial roads, and a short walk to a shopping centre and employment opportunities, this node of Bank Street is a prime location for a denser mixed-use building that features animated mainstreet uses along with the provision of needed residential accommodations.